 Waking up in the middle of the night and trekking up and then inside a crater sound enticing?
 Add a gas mask and walk into a cloud of sulfur gas while watching blue flames.
 Enticed yet?
 You should be.
 Ijen Crater is one of the most epic adventures in East Java.

-We reached the tip of the crater edge after about an hour of pretty mild climbing and saw there was already quite a crowd.
-They were all headed down to the blue flame, which occurs near the huge cloud of sulfur gas pouring out of the pipes.
 Sulfur mining has been underway at Ijen Crater since 1968.
-The combustion of the sulfuric gases creates a blue glow, which has become famous as the ‘blue lame of Ijen Crater’.
+The combustion of sulfuric gases creates a blue glow, which has become famous as the ‘blue flame of Ijen Crater.
 I’m sorry but I didn’t fancy coughing on sulfur for 20 minutes to shoot a long exposure of the blue flame.
 To be honest it is something best enjoyed with the eye.. for 2 minutes then get the hell out!

 Need more information?
 Full blog post: Hiking Ijen Crater